 The School-to-Work Program is designed to assist recent Interpreting Education Program graduates in obtaining necessary skills to gain successful employment in the field of interpreting.

-Applications are now being accepted for the next School-to-Work Program class which will be in session Jan.
-10 through April 4, 2014.
+Applications are being accepted now through Friday, Feb.
+21, 2014, for the next School-to-Work Program which will be in session June 4 through Aug.
+29, 2014.
 The VRSII is seeking highly-qualified applicants who have graduated with at least 65 college-level semester credits, or equivalent, before Jan.
-1, 2014; and have completed an Interpreter Education Program from an accredited college or university between January 2011 and December 2013.
+1, 2014; and have completed an Interpreter Education Program from an accredited college or university between June 2012 and May 2014.

 Click here to learn more and to download the School-to-Work Program application documents.

 This course will actively present proven tools to engage learners based on findings related to brain-based and active learning as well as demonstrate tools and strategies for successful application in interpreter education.
 Participants will learn how to help students to be more engaged and successful in the learning process.

 Participants will practice many of the tools presented and work through an action plan for integrating strategies and information into their own training.
 Participants will be able to identify key elements of active, engaged learning, explain various tools of engagement, and connect the strategies for engagement to specific ideas for their own training efforts.

 The Interpreter Educators Symposium, "Improved Practicum Design for Improved Student Outcomes," will address approaches to effective practicum design in interpreter education.
 Participants will work toward the creation of a common understanding and approach to identifying content and sequence of measurable learning outcomes for the practicum experience with the ultimate goal of enhancing IEP graduates' job readiness.